 When a bike courier is injured due to the negligence or carelessness of a company, road user or pedestrian, they are within their legal rights to pursue bike courier accident claims.

 We have handled several bike courier compensation claims, and we would be happy to assist you with the same.
 The main types of bike courier accidents include:

 As you might expect, cyclists may be seriously injured from collisions with motor vehicles especially because they have little protection.
 Fatal injuries may be sustained if the driver involved in the accident had been drinking, driving too fast or failed to take precautions in difficult driving conditions such as snow, ice and heavy rain.

 Dangerous and uneven road surfaces

 Uneven road surfaces are hazards to road users, particularly cyclists.
 These include potholes, raised drain covers, fuel spillages, and excess gravel.
-Local authorities who have failed to maintain the roads in a safe condition may be held responsible where a courier accident occurs.
-If the bike accident was caused by fuel spillage you may be liable to compensation claim from the organisation that was responsible.
+Local authorities who have failed to maintain the roads safely may be held responsible where a courier accident occurs.
+If the bike accident was caused by fuel spillage, you might be liable to a compensation claim from the responsible organisation.

 Slips and trips when off your bike

 A courier may trip or slip during a delivery at a customer’s property, in public places or at their depot.
 The main causes of outdoor accidents include damaged paving stones, raised drain covers, and potholes.
 Spillages, trailing wires, cluttered walkways and poor floor covering represent indoor hazards.